Get notified of page updates

 Expert Guidelines

 • Receive treatment from a team of healthcare professionals that includes a variety of experts in cancer care, genetics, mental health, nutrition and management of side effects.
-These experts are more likely to be found at large cancer centers that have a lot of experience in treating pancreatic cancer.
+These experts are more likely to be found at large cancer centers that have extensive experience treating pancreatic cancer.

 • Make sure you have had the following tests: